According to Wikipedia, “the name bonbon – or bonbons – refers to any of several types of sweets, especially small candies en-robed in chocolate.

 ~it makes a great magic shell on ice cream because coconut oil gets hard below 76-77°

-~add 1-2 drops (to taste) of peppermint essential oil to make a chocolate chip flavor
+~add 1-2 drops (to taste) of mint extract to make chocolate mint chip flavor

-~add 1-3 drops (to taste) of orange essential oil for a unique taste treat
+~add 1-3 drops (to taste) of orange essential oil for a remarkable taste treat

 ~add Madagascar vanilla bean extract for an extra special flavor